Whenever we start a discussion about Cyprus, sooner or later in the conversation, the term “Schengen” always pops up.

 In simple terms, if you are in one of the countries in the Schengen area, you can travel to another country in the Schengen area with a common visa.
 No new visa is required.

-Most of the people thing “Schengen” is a country.
+Most people think “Schengen” is a country.
 When asked, where do they want to go, they say “Schengen”.

 Let me tell you something.
 There is no country called “Schengen” in this world.
-Schengen is the name of the agreement and not the name of a country.
+Schengen is the name of the agreement and not the name of a nation.

 History of Schengen